 Looking for Jewish-themed books for your child?
 You’re invited to sign up for PJ Library.
 Through this program, children from age six months to eight years receive high-quality, age-appropriate Jewish children’s literature and music – FREE!
 Among the books and CDs PJ Library has sent to families are: Joseph Had a Little Overcoat by Simms Taback; Before You Were Born by Howard Schwartz and beautifully illustrated by Kristina Swarna; and the lullaby CD Every Little Soul Must Shine, written and sung by Neshama Carlebach.

-These great books are often featured at our Out of the Shabbox and It’s Time For Shabbat programs described above.
+These great books are often featured at our Out of the Shabbox and Fridays @ 4 programs described above.